Skip to main content

 • Artist tax deducted

-report the amount that was deducted in accordance with the Foreign Artists Tax Act until the artist became resident for tax purposes.
+Report the amount deducted in accordance with the Foreign Artist Tax Act until the artist became resident for tax purposes.
+To convert deducted artist tax to an ordinary tax deduction, you must send a request to the International Tax Collection Office in addition to submitting a correction to RF-1092.

 Earnings period (voluntary)